AsukaCHikaru/amp/README.md

-# markdown-parser
+# AMP

-A minimum markdown parser, written in TypeScript.
+AMP (stands for "Asuka's Markdown Parser") is a minimum markdown parser, written in TypeScript.

 ## Supported block types